joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-11-08-fiddler-randy-hall.md

 P_3^\text{odd} &= \gamma^\prime P_3^\text{even} + \frac{4}{10}P_2^\text{even}
 \end{align} $$

-the transition from odd to even has the same structure, with a new rate for staying at door $2$
+The transition from odd to even also has the same structure but with a new rate for staying at door $2$

 $$ \begin{align}
 P_1^\text{even} &= \gamma^\prime P_1^\text{odd} + \frac14 P_2^\text{odd} \\